-Bruges is like a fairytale.
-Cobblestoned streets, gothic architecture surrounded by willows, swans and ducks cheering from the beautiful canals…all topped with tons of medieval charm!
+Bruges is like a fairy-tale.
+Cobbled streets, Gothic architecture surrounded by willows, swans and ducks cheering from the beautiful canals…all topped with tons of medieval charm!
 I find myself writing this post with almost no words to describe how beautiful Bruges is.
-Truth is, I am a sucker for old historic buildings and cultural traditions (guilty).
+Truth is, I’m a sucker for old historic buildings and cultural traditions (guilty).
 I’ve lost count of the times I’ve enthusiastically made a little jump/dance every time we bumped into cute antique shops, fragrant chocolatiers and epoch-making buildings.

 And Bruges is chock-full of them.

 Following Colin Farrell’s steps in the classic black comedy “In Bruges” and what we’ve discovered from our own wandering, we have compiled a list of the things you must see in Bruges (it’s in Belgium). *Wink wink*.

 As part of the historic centre of Bruges, the Burg Square was declared a UNESCO World Heritage site in the year 2000.
 And I am not surprised!
 This lovely square is surrounded by the Palace of the Liberty of Bruges, the Court of Justice and the Basilica of the Holy Blood where the relic of the holy blood is preserved.
 A brass phial is said to contain the bloodied cloth used to clean Christ’s body after his crucifixion.
 It is quite an interesting thing to see, even if you’re not Christian.

 Either way, I can’t help myself but wonder – how did it end up in Bruges, so far north?